DavidJF97/python_hangman/README.md

 ## Bugs

 * During development I had an issue with the hangman display not updating with each guess.
-On further inspection of the code I realused I had incorrectly indented it into the ebove if else stament.
-Takimg it out solved this issue.
+On further inspection of the code I realised I had incorrectly indented it into the above if elif else stament.
+Taking it out solved this issue.

 No Bugs remaining